-Many people have difficult times in life and may experience substance use disorder problems.
+Many people have difficult times in life and may experience substance use related problems.
 The most important thing to remember is that help is available.
-If you are eligible for Medi-Cal, and you think you may need professional help, you should request an assessment from your Drug Medi-Cal Organized Delivery System county to find out for sure since you currently reside in a participating Drug Medi-Cal Organized Delivery System County.
+If you are eligible for Medi-Cal, and you think you may need professional help, you should request an assessment from your Drug Medi-Cal Organized Delivery System county to find out for sure since you currently reside in a participating Drug Medi-Cal Organized DeliverySystem county.